LindaSchonfeldt/js-project-happy-thoughts/README.md

 # Happy Thoughts

 A full-featured React app that allows users to create accounts, post their happy thoughts with automatic tagging, like posts, and manage their content.
-Features user authentication, thought editing, tag filtering, and a responsive design.
+Features user authentication, thought editing, tag filtering, and a responsive design with real-time authorization updates.

 # Live Site